Sign Up and Save 10%

 1. Bay Window/Breakfast Nook

-Bay windows are so beautiful...but how to do you design your home around them?
+Bay windows are so beautiful but are you wondering how to design your home around them?
 Many people choose to use their beautiful bay window as a breakfast nook.
 Bay windows let in a wonderful amount of light, and eating your toast and sipping your coffee in the sun is the perfect way to wake you up and start your day!

 2. Sectional Sofa Seating Area